A man in a trench coat walking a dog with a checkered umbrella outdoors on a sidewalk.

 Solve your customers’ problems

-Trust comes when a brand stop focusing on product features alone and start showing the problems it can solve.
+Trust comes when brands stop focusing on product features alone and start showing the problems it can solve.
 The solutions might be saving time, simplifying routines or making life feel easier.
 These are the elements people remember and what build credibility in a way product claims alone cannot.

 Take Cadbury’s Made to Share campaign earlier this year.
 Instead of reminding us how delicious their chocolate is (we already know that), they leaned into the act of sharing, removing the awkwardness, sparking fun and turning their chocolate bar into a catalyst for connection.